 NanoARTS : Arts meet Nanoscience

-In 2022, the Swiss Arts Council Pro Helvetia and AMI brought three tandems of artists and scientists together for this program with the aim of stimulating exchanges between art, science, technology and humanities, creating a space for new artistic projects and explorative research practices as part of a transdisciplinary collaboration.
-If you would like to find out more, see the artworks, and meet the tandems, join us at the Institute on November 8, 2024, at 17:00 (directions here).
-For organizational purposes, we would appreciate it if you could register for our event.
-You may do so here.
-Registration is however not compulsory.
+In 2022, the Swiss Arts Council Pro Helvetia and AMI brought three tandems of artists and scientists together for this program with the aim of stimulating exchanges between art, science, technology, and humanities, creating a space for new artistic projects and explorative research practices as part of a transdisciplinary collaboration, NanoARTS.
+On November 8, 2024, the tandems presented their artworks to the public.
+If you would like to find out more, please read on.

 "PAINTING WITH LIGHT: THE DARKROOM OF NATURE"